hl7-eu/xShare/input/pagecontent/technical.md

 * The *xShare Yellow Button Provider*.
 It implements the [xShare Yellow Button](application.html#the-yellowb-button-participants) application role.
 * The *xShare Yellow Button Consumer*.
 It implements the [Authorised Data Recipient](application.html#the-yellowb-button-participants) application role.

-More details about these roles are documented in the [xShare Yellow Button Participants](actors.html) page.
+More details about these roles (actors in the IHE world) are documented in the [xShare Yellow Button Participants](actors.html) page.

-Messages supported by these roles are reported in the [xShare Yellow Button Messages](#xshare-yellow-button-messages) section.
+Messages supported by these roles (transactions in the IHE world) are reported in the [xShare Yellow Button Messages](#xshare-yellow-button-messages) section.

+By clicking on the message in the diagrams readers can directly access the details of that message, including conformance rules.

 **The messages for which technical validation is supposed to be performed are higlighted in blue.**

 ### xShare Yellow Button realization